Michael J. Manning: Papua New Guinea

 Before he completed his master's degree, Manning was recruited to work as an employee for the newly independent government of Papua New Guinea, which gained independence from Australia in 1975.
 He relocated to Papua New Guinea in 1975.
 Manning first worked for the Papuan government ministry in charge of minerals and energy.
 He then moved to the finance ministry, where he oversaw the finances of all nineteen provincial governments.
 Manning was known to be thorough in his oversight of provincial finances, even threatening to shut down provincial governments who deviated from official policy.

-Manning worked in a number of other positions within the Papua New Guineanpublic and private sectors throughout his career.
+Manning worked in a number of other positions within the Papua New Guinean public and private sectors throughout his career.
 He worked for many PNG consultancies and board of directors throughout the country.
 Much of his work, lectures and economic studies centered on the expansion of smallholder production within the tree crops industry of the Papuan economy.
 The tree crop industry, such as cacao, is seen as a way to increase employment, living standards and prosperity for millions of Papua New Guineans who live in lowland and coastal villages, some far from major population centers.

 Manning moved to Rabaul on the island of East New Britain in 1980 to run the community owned New Guinea Islands Produce Company -NGIP, which managed local cocoa plantations.
 He resided in Rabaul from 1980 until 1993.
 He met his wife, Relly, a local Tolai woman.
 Manning was inducted into Tolai society.

 The cocoa industry in New Britain was severely hurt by the failure of the initial hybrid crop, which companies like NGIP invested in heavily, and then by the devastating Rabaul volcanic eruption of 1994, which also damaged parts of the town.
 The eruption led to the restructuring of the cocoa industry and Manning left the company, with later merged with Agmark Pacific.